ngocdung03/data-science-path/dataquest-data-scientist-python/Statistics-intermediate/note-stat-intermediate.md

     ```
 - Unlike the median, the mean is sensitive to small changes in the data, and this property is what makes it more useful in cases such as evaluate satisfaction based on changes meant to improve internet speed.
 - It should be clear by now that whether we should use the mean for ordinal data is contentious.
 In practice, you should be flexible and make your choice on a case by case basis.
 Also, you are not constrained to choose one metric or the other — you can choose both the mean and median to describe a distribution.

+##### The Mode
+- If the two middle values of an ordinal variable were ['Gtl', 'Mod'], then it wouldn't be clear at all what to choose for the median.
+One workaround for finding an average value is to measure the most frequent value in the distribution - *mode*
+- The mode is ideal for ordinal data represented using words and nominal data.
+- There are cases when mode is preferred for quantitative variable over mean, median:
+    - If we take the mean, we'd need to write that the typical house has 1.04 kitchens.
+The mode is a safer choice for cases like this because it guarantees a whole number from the distribution.
+- The mode is also guaranteed to be a value from the distribution.
+- The mean and the median generally summarize the distribution of a discrete variable much better than the mode, and you should use the mode only if you need to communicate your results to a non-technical audience.
+- 2 modes: bimodal distribution
+- The workaround is to organize the continuous variable in a grouped frequency table, and select for the mode the midpoint of the class interval (the bin) with the highest frequency
+- [when-to-use-3M.jpg]